There are many diverse benefits of sustainability.

 Sustainability supports individuals in many ways.
 This is epitomised in the practice of Voluntary Simplicity where the focus is on having less but experiencing life more.

-The benefits of a simpler life are profound.
+The benefits of simple living are profound.
 Instead of the produce-and-consume way of life, people are able to focus more on the things that really support well-being such as relationships, self-improvement and meaningful pursuits.

-Also, sustainability tends to promote healthier living, for example, it promotes walking or biking over cars.
-It promotes fresh local produce over processed food.
+Also, sustainability tends to promote healthier living, for example, it promotes walking or cycling over cars.
+It promotes fresh local food over processed food.
 Sustainability promotes warm, dry homes which ward off illness.
-It promotes the use of natural products over synthetic ones.
+It promotes the use of harmless natural products over synthetic ones.

 “We must realize that when basic needs have been met, human development is primarily about being more, not having more.”